 Hope Street Restaurant Belfast is a irish restaurant in St Georges Market, Belfast.
-Rated 4.6 stars from 723 Google reviews.
-Known for staff who actually listen and properly seasoned, well-plated food.
-Best for date night and group dinner.
-Ranked #8 of 20 in St Georges Market.
+Rated 4.6 stars from 745 Google reviews.
+Known for carefully prepared irish cuisine and warm, attentive service.
+Best for family groups and couples.
 Price range: £20–30.

 Hope Street Restaurant Belfast